–By Lawrence Kaufman; 561-302-0568; email@example.com; www.kaufmancounseling.com

 Jake: “Don’t be such a nag!
 You’re always getting on my case for one reason or another.
 Why do you have to be so critical?
 You don’t think about all the things I do do for you.”

 I could go on extensively with this dysfunctional (ineffective, nonconstructive) somewhat typical “dialogue,” but we already have plenty of material (information) to analyze, think about, and learn from.
-First, notice that neither one of them actually says what they are feeling.
+First, notice that neither one of them is actually saying what they are feeling.
 (This might not be immediately apparent.)
-Their negative feelings are implied but not stated directly.
+Their negative feelings are implied, but not stated directly.

 A great majority of couple therapists focus on clients’ thinking, reasoning, and behavior.
 Not infrequently, their clients’ feelings (emotions) are downplayed, passed over, or not even perceived.
 So what happens, again not infrequently, is that the partners go for couples therapy for a while, don’t feel they are making much progress, and then stop going to sessions.

-They often leave therapy without talking out their dissatisfactions with their therapist.
-They do not give their therapist the chance, time, and necessary feedback in which to make modifications to their therapy so as to be able to help them get more out of it.
+In addition, they often leave therapy without talking out their dissatisfactions with their therapist.
+They do not give their therapist the opportunity, time, and necessary feedback in which to make modifications to their therapy so as to be able to help them get more out of it.
 So, they are just as dysfunctional in communicating with their therapist as they are with one another.

 Most feelings (and thoughts, attitudes, beliefs, expectations, perceptions, bodily experiences, etc.) occur on a non-conscious or unconscious level.
 If one focuses just on the conscious surface of each individual’s mind, or the couple’s dialogue, one will miss out on most of what is occurring within each individual’s mind and between the partners in the couple.
 Put another way, in terms of information processing, by restricting one’s attention and focus only to what is going on consciously, one will not be able to access or make use of all the potential, valuable information about the couple’s problems that is hidden, buried, or unformed deep down within them.
 Research from brain science (neuroscience) confirms the view of the primary importance of focusing on feelings and non-conscious events in the mind.